Search for more countries in South America

 There are several banks in South America where a visitor could safely draw or save money.
 In Brazil, there is BTG Pactual.
 This bank is one of the main banks in the country, along with Banco Santander Brazil, Banco Bradeso, and several other names.

 Argentina has Banco de Galicia, Banco Macro and Banco Santander Rio as their biggest banks.
-Banco de Crédito del Perú is one of the main bank in Peru.
+Banco de Crédito del Perú is one of the main banks in Peru.
 Overall, almost all the banks in South America have the same international standard in dealing with foreign money.
-This similarity is seen as an incentive for
+This similarity is seen as an incentive for international money transfers.

 Sending a money transfer payment to South America with a bank is not the cheapest currency exchange method, Using a currency company will offer the best currency rate.